pyxelr/recommendations-for-engineers/README.md

 - [Deep Learning Monitor](https://deeplearn.org/) ← find new Arxiv papers, tweets and Reddit posts for you
 - [Dive into Deep Learning](https://d2l.ai/) ← interactive deep learning book with code, math, and discussions, based on the NumPy interface
 - [Explained Visually](http://setosa.io/ev/) ← interactive visualisations
-- [Kaggle](https://www.kaggle.com/) ← home of data science for competitions, datasets, coursers, notebooks and discussions
+- [Kaggle](https://www.kaggle.com/) ← home of data science for competitions, datasets, courses, notebooks and discussions
 - [Machine Learning for Everyone](https://vas3k.com/blog/machine_learning/) ← blog post, which explains the most critical concepts in a funny and practical way.
 You won't be bored reading it, and it might take you around 30-40 mins
-- [Machine Learning on Coursera](https://www.coursera.org/learn/machine-learning) ← the must check course by Andrew Ng
+- [Machine Learning on Coursera](https://www.coursera.org/learn/machine-learning) ← the must-check course by Andrew Ng
 - [Machine Learning Study Path March 2019](https://github.com/clone95/Machine-Learning-Study-Path-March-2019) ← GitHub repository with complete ML study path, focused on TensorFlow and Scikit-Learn
 - [Machine Learning with AWS](https://aws.amazon.com/training/learning-paths/machine-learning/) ← free digital curriculum used to train Amazon’s developers and data scientists.
-You can end it up with a paid professional certification straight from AWS
+You can end up with a paid professional certification straight from AWS
 - [Made with ML](https://madewithml.com/) ← platform for the ML community to learn, discover, share & organize content
 - [Neural Networks](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) ← YouTube playlist of four (20 mins videos) explaining the theory behind neural networks (by 3blue1brown)
 - [Papers with Code](https://paperswithcode.com/) ← free and open resource with Machine Learning papers, code and evaluation tables

 ### news

-- [Data Science Central](https://www.datasciencecentral.com/) ← more of a social network for data passionates
+- [Data Science Central](https://www.datasciencecentral.com/) ← more of a social network for data enthusiasts
-- [DataTau](http://www.datatau.net/) ← Hacker News like.
+- [DataTau](http://www.datatau.net/) ← Hacker News-like.
 Still growing, but I prefer it mostly for the concise design
 - [KDnuggets](https://www.kdnuggets.com/) ← hub for news, jobs and more, just like Data Science Central
 - [Towards Data Science](https://towardsdatascience.com/) ← Medium for DS
 - [Twitter](https://twitter.com/) ← you can start with [#datascience](https://twitter.com/hashtag/datascience?lang=en) or [Follow Friday](https://followfriday.io/) (AI)